Kong/docs.konghq.com/app/konnect/runtime-manager/consumer-groups.md

 plugin’s configuration, so you can define tier groups for some users and have a default behavior for consumers without groups.

-To use consumer groups for rate limiting, you need to:
+To use consumer groups for rate limiting, you must:
 * Create one or more consumer groups
 * Create consumers
 * Assign consumers to groups